MGDSoft/sails_angular_auth_jsonwebtoken/README.md

 sails_angular_client_side_auth_jwt
 ==================================

-Playing with jwt, angular and sails.
-Html and some js angular has been taken from https://github.com/fnakstad/angular-client-side-auth (Frederik Nakstad).
+Testing jwt, angular and sails.
+Htmls and some js angular has been taken from https://github.com/fnakstad/angular-client-side-auth (Frederik Nakstad).

-JsonWebToken server side, salt will be generate automatically per user.
-With that salt we create his password encrypted (normal..).
-His salt + Date generate then token and its saved in DB
+JsonWebToken server side: A salt is generated (password) automatically per user.
+Then the salt is used to create the encrypted password (as regular...).
+Also with the salt + Date a user-token is generated and stored Date in the DB.
+By being unique per user, with this we want each time the user logs in the token is refreshed.
-, only want 1 valid token key per user.
-If user do other login token will be updated.

-Client side send all time token in header (if client have it in LocalStorage...).
-I use localStorage but it isn`t valid in all browsers u can use polyfill.

-The user only has N possibilities for authentication and when that fails exceeds the user is locked.
+To remember the user, a cookie is created with an unique ID (it's only possible to remember the user in one place).
+The client has a N of tries to authenticate, if he fails them the account will be frozen.

+Client-side : It's based in the LocalStore.user and LocalStore.token received from the server when the user authenticates.
+Through js angular and his interceptor method, if it contains a LocalStore.token valor it will be sended as header authorization (config.headers.Authorization = localStorage.token) on each request.

+PD: Use Polyfill because not all the browsers support LocalStorage.

 Version live http://sails-angular-jwt.herokuapp.com/